surajondev/100DaysOfCode/Day 9/README.md

 ## What I learned?

 I learned the following topics :
-- What is DOM?
+- What is DOM/
 - DOM Selector and Events

 ## What I develop?

-With the new power of DOM Manipulation.
-I created a basic todo app where you can add item to it.
+Using all the DOM Manipulation.
+I created a Background Generator that will generate linear gradient.